vic-lee/os-notes/3____MemoryManagement.md

 | Small Page Size | Lower internal fragmentation | Higher IO overhead; bigger page table |

 ```
 overhead = ProcSize / PageSize * PTE size + PageSize / 2		// for large & small
-// the first term represents IO and space overhead; the smaller the page, the higher this is
+// the 1st term represents IO and space overhead; the smaller the page, the higher this is
-// the second term represents internal fragmentation; the larger the page, the higher this is
+// the 2nd term represents internal fragmentation; the larger the page, the higher this is

-Minimizing this function, we find the formula for the optimal page size (considering only IO and internal fragmentation costs):
+Minimizing this function, we find the formula for the optimal page size
+	(considering only IO and internal fragmentation costs):

-OptimalPageSize = (2 * ProcSize * PTESize)^0.5
+OptimalPageSize = SQRT(2 * ProcSize * PTESize)
 ```

 ## Implementation issues for demand paging system